 I do.
-I do.
-Without a doubt.
+I do without a doubt.
 Movie pass has been a great thing, and it’s bringing people back to the movies, but for the most part, the millennial generation and generation Z consume media on their tablets or their smartphones.
 That has also changed the view of short films in America.

 For the longest time, you did a short.
-This is my calling card, to show the industry what I can do.
-Whereas now … I was at a film festival, I don’t know, six weeks ago, two months ago.
+This is my calling card to show the industry what I can do.
+Whereas now … I was at a film festival.
+I don’t know, six weeks ago, two months ago.
 And Showtime executives were there, stating, “We’re aggressively buying short films.”

-Everyone is aggressively buying short films, because those two generations, millennials and generation Z, I see them on the subway or on the bus or wherever … but they watch everything in 20 minute increments. they turn their phone sideways and they’ll watch a show.
+Everyone is aggressively buying short films, because those two generations, millennials and generation Z, I see them on the subway or on the bus or wherever … but they watch everything in 20-minute increments.
+They turn their phone sideways, and they’ll watch a show.
 That is, I think, part and parcel … it’s almost like a feedback loop.
 The platform has changed it.
-The new generation took to it, and made it their own.
+The new generation took to it and made it their own.

 The platforms adjusted, and now it’s this continual loop.
-And that’s why the platforms have … I mean, I read an article yesterday that said Netflix has spent $30 billion, with a B, on content since 2014.
+And that’s why the platforms have … I mean, I read an article yesterday that said Netflix had spent $30 billion, with a B, on content since 2014.
 CBS isn’t doing that.
 Neither is ABC.
 No other network even comes close.

 The only network that spends on par would be ESPN, because of all the licensing rights that they need with the NBA, the NFL, the NHL, blah-blah-blah, major league baseball, etcetera, etcetera.
 No one else is coming close.
 Amazon’s starting to push the envelope, which is great to see.
 It’s an exciting time.
-I want to say it’s the golden era of storytelling, and it’s definitely the golden age for television.
+I want to say it’s the golden era of storytelling, and it’s the golden age for television.

 Yeah, I think you’re right.
 It a lot of it’s the key to understanding millennials.
 I see that a lot with financial firms.
-I think a lot of business owners, particularly older CEOs, I don’t think they really understand how to read and connect with millennials.
+I think a lot of business owners, particularly older CEOs, I don’t think they understand how to read and connect with millennials.

 They may not articulate in the manner of an adult, but they do have thoughts and opinions and beliefs that will inform you.